one-ring-ai/web2md/README.md

 - **Browserless**: A web browser automation service.
 - **Markdown Output**: Converts HTML content to Markdown format.
 - **Proxy Support**: Utilizes proxies for secure and anonymous scraping.
-- **AI Integration (Reranker AI)**: Filters search results using AI to provide the most relevant content.
+- **Advanced AI Integration**: Filters and reranks search results using AI to provide the most relevant content.
-- **YouTube Transcriptions**: Fetches YouTube video transcriptions.
+- **YouTube Transcriptions**: Fetches YouTube video transcriptions for enhanced content analysis.
-- **Image and Video Search**: Fetches images and video results using SearXNG.
+- **AI-Enhanced Media Search**: AI-powered reranking for both images and video results with transcript analysis.
+- **Auto-Research System (NEW)**: Intelligent multi-step research that autonomously decides when to gather more information from different sources.
+- **YouTube Rate Limiting Protection**: Intelligent detection and temporary disabling of video endpoints to prevent IP bans.
 - **Token Usage Control**: Configurable limits for images and content to manage token consumption.
 - **Development Environment**: Separate dev environment with dedicated scripts and configuration.
+- **Queue-Based Processing**: Handles concurrent auto-research requests with intelligent queuing.
+- **Cost Tracking**: Real-time cost calculation for AI API usage with OpenRouter integration.
+- **Database-Backed Storage**: SQLite database for request tracking, audit trails, and automated cleanup.

 ## Prerequisites